From random walks to reaction-diffusion

 In the previous lesson, we introduced the model of a particle randomly walking through a medium.
 But what exactly do random walks have to do with Alan Turing and zebras?

-We will consider a reaction-diffusion system having two types of particles, A and B. The system is not explicitly a predator-prey relationship, but you may like to think of the A particles as prey and the B particles as predators for reasons that will become clear soon.
+We will consider a reaction-diffusion system having two types of particles, A and B. The system is not explicitly a predator-prey relationship, but you may like to think of the A particles as prey and the B particles as predators.

 Both types of particles diffuse randomly through the plane, but the A particles diffuse more quickly than the B particles.
 In the simulation that follows, we will assume that A particles diffuse twice as quickly as B particles.
 In terms of our random walk model, this faster rate of diffusion means that in a single “step”, an A particle moves twice as far as a B particle.